 Some knee pain has a quick onset because of a rapid, acute injury.
 Other types develop and get worse with time because of repetitive movements of the knee.
 Dr. Genitempo asks you a series of questions about your knee pain, its severity, and other details before planning your treatment.

 Holistic and alternative medicine is often the best choice for knee pain and other musculoskeletal pain, especially in the joints.
-Alongside therapeutic exercises and CBD products or herbal supplements, Dr. Genitempo might recommend one or more of these treatments for knee pain:
+Alongside therapeutic exercises or herbal supplements, Dr. Genitempo might recommend one or more of these treatments for knee pain:

 Acupuncture is an Eastern medicine procedure involving very fine needles.
 Dr. Genitempo inserts these needles along very specific energy lines, which may stimulate the nerves and muscles to elicit a healing response.